marcoahv/fundamentals/docs/4 React/1 React 18.md

 export default App
 ```

-head back to the browser and you can see that it still works as expected
+- head back to the browser, and you can see that it still works as expected.

-#### named exports

-but in certain articles or videos you might also find `named exports`
+- But in certain articles or videos, you might also find named exports.

+#### Named Export Example
-let me comment the default export

-and prepend the constant with the export keyword
+- Let me comment the default export and prepend the constant with the `export` keyword:

-so export const greet

 ```js
 export const Greet = () => {